web-platform-tests/wpt/docs/pipes.rst

 more using the `@pipe` decorator on a function, if required.

 .. note::
-   Because of the way pipes compose using some pipe functions prevents the content-length of the response from being known in advance.
+   Because of the way pipes compose, using some pipe functions prevents the content-length of the response from being known in advance.
 In these cases the server will close the connection to indicate the end of the response, preventing the use of HTTP 1.1 keepalive.